favourch/Notes-blog/docs/USMLE/Blood/Thrombotic thrombocytopenic purpura (TTP).md

 	- Hematuria, proteinuria

 >[!Mnemonic]
 >The typical patient is a previously healthy adult presenting with mental status changes, fever, petechiae, fatigue, and pallor.
-Laboratory tests will then indicate hemolytic anemia and possibly [[../Renal/Acute kidney injury|acute kidney injury]] (AKI).
+Laboratory tests will then indicate hemolytic anemia and possibly [[../Renal/Acute kidney injury|acute kidney injury]] ([[../Renal/Acute kidney injury|AKI]]).
 Impaired kidney function may not be present, and only a minority of patients will present with all five clinical findings.